Judged and Served

 But like with so many similar movies "Dear Diary, I Died" has a big problem and that is that it is all simply ridiculous.
-From Becca without fear putting herself in danger to how she manages to pull of some minor criminal moves, such as stealing door keycards it ends up feeling wrong.
+From Becca fearlessly putting herself in danger to how she manages to pull of some minor criminal moves, such as stealing door keycards, it ends up feeling wrong.
 This is certainly a case when Becca visits a girl in hospital only to end up stabbed with a syringe and flees without a care for whether or not she has contracted something.
 It really lets the movie down and so no matter how likeable Whitney Rose Pynn is as Becca it isn't enough to stop it feeling ridiculous.
-In fact some of the acting contributes to this feeling as people struggle to deliver their lines without sounding like they just memorised them.
+In fact some of the acting contributes to this feeling off as people struggle to deliver their lines without sounding like they have only just read them for the first time.